g-s01/restricted-cred/README.md

-# CRED: Cloud Right-sizing with Execution Deadlines and Data Locality
+# Restricted-CRED: Restricted Cloud Right-sizing with Execution Deadlines and Data Locality

 Implementation of the novel-heuristic algorithm proposed in [this](./cred.pdf) paper, with two further constraints: